shahswati098/Music_player/My-Music-main/README.md

  ## Improvements

  - User Interface can be improved
- ### If you found any way or idea to improve my project or any query,You can contact me [Deepak Suthar](https://deepaksuthar.vercel.app)
+ ### If you found any way or idea to improve my project or any query,You can contact me Swati Shah